-There’s no question intermittent fasting works to help you lose weight, but is it safe for diabetes?
+There’s no question intermittent fasting works to help you lose weight, but is it safe for Type 2 diabetics?

 The low fat diet craze of the 90s left us fat, sick, and tired, with chronic diseases like diabetes and heart disease.
 All of those refined carbs we crammed into our diets to try to satiate our hunger brought on the inflammation and hormone imbalance that leads to the whole vicious cycle behind overweight and chronic disease.
 Almost 10 percent of the US population has now been diagnosed with diabetes, with 95 percent of cases being Type 2.

 Of those with Type 2 diabetes, 90 percent are overweight or obese, and as the numbers on the scale go down, blood sugar normalizes.
 Even a 5 percent body weight loss is enough to have a significant impact on your blood sugar control, but what’s the best way to get there?
-We’ve all heard about intermittent fasting as a way to reset metabolism and jumpstart weight loss, but is it safe and effective for blood sugar issues?
+We’ve all heard about intermittent fasting as a way to reset metabolism and jumpstart weight loss, but is it safe and effective for Type 2 diabetics?
 I say a resounding yes – when it’s done properly.

 What’s Really Going On with Type 2 Diabetes